top of page

-In my experience as a permanent makeup artist, I’ve learned that timing is everything — and that most people are told to come back far too soon.
-I’m an ethical artist, and I rarely suggest touch-ups just because you notice a small light spot.
+In my experience as a permanent makeup artist, I’ve learned that timing is everything.
+Many people are advised to return for touch-ups far too soon.
+As an ethical artist, I rarely suggest touch-ups just because a client notices a small light spot.
 Most of my clients wait a year and a half or longer, depending on their skin type and lifestyle.

-I always have clients text me photos first so I can evaluate their brows before booking anything. • More often than not, I tell them to wait another few months. • When you overwork the skin with pigment too frequently, it can build up and become oversaturated — that’s when brows start to look tattooed and unnatural. • Your skin needs rest between sessions so it can fully exfoliate, renew, and accept new pigment evenly later.
+When you overwork the skin with pigment too frequently, it can lead to oversaturation.
+This is when brows start to look tattooed and unnatural.
+Your skin needs time to rest between sessions.
+This rest allows it to fully exfoliate, renew, and accept new pigment evenly later.

-Some of my clients haven’t needed a touch-up for two, three, even five years because that original shape and stencil we created together is still beautifully in place.
-Yes, pigment will fade over time due to the sun, skincare, and natural oils — but the foundation remains.
+Some clients haven’t needed a touch-up for two, three, or even five years.
+The original shape and stencil we created together remain beautifully in place.
+Yes, pigment will fade over time due to sun exposure, skincare products, and natural oils.
+However, the foundation remains intact.

-Permanent makeup isn’t no maintenance; it’s less maintenance.
-You’ll still want to keep a brow pencil or powder nearby to fill in or deepen small areas until it’s truly time for a refresh.
+Permanent makeup isn’t maintenance-free; it’s less maintenance.
+You’ll still want to keep a brow pencil or powder handy.
+This will help fill in or deepen small areas until it’s truly time for a refresh.
 That’s completely normal and part of healthy PMU maintenance.
 Think of it as using makeup to maintain, not to fix.
-Your brows are still there — they just need a little help from your pencil until your skin is ready again.
+Your brows are still there; they just need a little help from your pencil until your skin is ready again.

 So When Is It Actually Time for a Touch-Up?